MDFreak/md_ESP32_Tinyhouse/.pio/libdeps/az-delivery-devkit-v4/ESPAsyncWebServer-esphome/README.md

 ## Using filters
 Filters can be set to `Rewrite` or `Handler` in order to control when to apply the rewrite and consider the handler.
-A filter is a callback function that evaluates the request and return a boolean `true` to include the it or `false` to exclude it.
+A filter is a callback function that evaluates the request and return a boolean `true` to include the item or `false` to exclude it.
 Two filter callback are provided for convince:
 * `ON_STA_FILTER` - return true when requests are made to the STA (station mode) interface.